Deflection and Gravitational lensing of null and timelike signals in the Kiselev black hole spacetime in the weak field limit: The perturbative method

 A few comments are in order here.
 The first is that when inverting the function $p(x)$, an explicit and closed form of $q(x)$ might not be possible although $p(x)$ can always be known explicitly from the metric function.
-Fortunately, however, what is needed in Eq. \refer{eq:yexp} is the expansion but not the closed form of $q(x)$.
+Fortunately, however, what is needed in Eqs. \refer{eq:yexp} and \eqref{eq:zexp} is the expansion but not the closed form of $q(x)$.
 This expansion is always obtainable from the expansion of $p(x)$ using the Lagrange inversion theorem.
-The second is that the expansion \eqref{eq:yexp} is not necessary always an integer power series.
-For example, for metric functions which contains non-integer powers of $r$, this series might also contain non-integer powers, as we will see for the Kiselev spacetime in Sec. \ref{ssec:apptoqs}.
+The second is that the expansions \eqref{eq:yexp} and \eqref{eq:zexp} are not necessarily always integer power series.
+For example, for metric functions which contain non-integer powers of $r$, this series might also contain non-integer powers, as we will see for the Kiselev spacetime in Sec. \ref{ssec:apptoqs}.
 This, however, usually will not affect the integrability of the expanded series.